-This has been a tumultuous, headline driven year.
+This has been a tumultuous, headline-driven year and a busy yet restorative holiday season.
 It is easy to forget the million upon millions of individual acts of kindness that weave our societies into strong places.
-It is my wish that this year bring a more peaceful sensibility, and that we, as individuals, do not get so mesmerized by our devices that we lose perspective.
+It is my wish that this year bring a more peaceful sensibility and that we as individuals do not get so mesmerized by our devices that we lose perspective.

-I plan to celebrate quietly in a festive dress -just a date night with hubby.
-My jeweled tone dress is In part influenced by a recent reading of Glenda Harrison’s first novel, A place Called Peace.
-This well written book put me in the best possible emotional space to celebrate the New Year.
+I plan to celebrate quietly in a festive dress–just a date night with hubby.
+My jeweled tone dress is In part influenced by a recent reading of Glenda K Harrison’s first novel, A Place Called Peace.
+This well-written book put me in the best possible emotional space to celebrate the New Year.
 Below, in the photo collage of the book, you will see that I inadvertently – ?- dressed in the color scheme and theme, even, of Glenda’s book cover.

 This is a compelling and insightful novel, written in a frank and moving way.
-Glenda K. Harrison takes on difficult subject matter with a deft hand.
+Glenda K. Harrison takes on a difficult subject matter with a deft hand.
 She explores the relationship between siblings, children, and parents.
-I do not want to give much away, but Glenda also delves into the the hot button issue of what is like to feel “less than”.
+I do not want to give much away, but Glenda also delves into the hot-button issue of what is like to feel “less than.”

 A metaphor like this could be trite in the hands of someone not as gifted as Glenda, but Glenda dazzles, as the story culminates in a blissful moment of clarity and transformation.
 This is the way to start a New Year!

 Can you see it now?
 I am all set to embark upon this New Year decked out in festive colors, hopeful that this coming year brings inner peace and worldwide harmony, or at least a shift in the wind, that leads towards a change in that direction.